ComposableFi/composable/docs/docs/products/composable-ibc/cosmos11-BEEFY-COSMOS-IBC-light-client.md

 ## 11-BEEFY COSMOS-IBC Light Client

-Connecting to IBC requires both chains (in the case of Centauri, Cosmos and Picasso) to embed a light client for proof of validation.
+Connecting to IBC requires both chains (in the case of Composable IBC, Cosmos and Picasso) to embed a light client for proof of validation.
 In order to connect to IBC using Cosmos and Picasso, Composable is working to develop a Bridge Efficiency Enabling Finality Yielder (BEEFY) light client onto Picasso and Cosmos.

 To support Substrate-based chains on the Cosmos side, Composable will need a BEEFY-IBC client merged into IBC-Go; therefore, the first step in the process is to create a BEEFY-Go followed by a BEEFY-IBC.
 Once this is set, Composable will work on updating the relayer before launching the product.